shedrachokonofua/a-brief-albeit-facile-talk-about-monads/README.md

 I'll be skipping the (loaded) mathematical background of monads and Functional Programming, but if that's something you'd want to check out, I'd recommend Giulio Canti's [Introduction to Functional Programming](https://github.com/gcanti/functional-programming) where he works through the theoretical foundations of FP all the way up to the composition of monads.

 ## It's all about composition
 Monads are FP constructs that attempt to abstract away the procedures involved in sequencing and control flow.
-With the right monads we can enjoy the powerful **compositional** flow and referential transparency FP allows us even as we represent complex branching problems that may or may not succeed.
+With the right monads we can enjoy the powerful **compositional** flow and referential transparency that FP allows us, even as we represent complex branching problems that may or may not succeed.

 ### Maybe Monad
 We often encounter computations in which there might potentially be no result, often we'd reach for, or be handed, a null value and call it day.
 What's so wrong with that?
 Well not a lot if you work in a type system that comes with null-safety i.e. your compiler can tell which values may or may not be null/undefined at compile time and refuse to build if you're doing anything unsound, otherwise any non-trivial code base is bound to become rich in null-checks, and almost no way to know certainly which functions may return null/undefined without getting involved in their details.
 The `Maybe` monad offers us an elegant alternative, wrap the return value in a `Just` if available otherwise return a `Nothing`.